tx00100xt/SeriousSamClassic-VK/README.md

 1. Download and Install [Vulkan SDK 1.3.204.1] or higher.
 2. Download and Install [Visual Studio 2015 Community Edition] or higher.
 3. Download and Install [Windows 10 SDK 10.0.14393.795] or other.
-4. Open the project in the Sources folder, choose Release and compile it.
+4. Open the solution in the Sources folder, select Release x64 or Release Win32 and compile it.

+Note: Projects using MFC only work in the 32-bit build of the game.

 Supported Architectures
 ----------------------